Exios66/dark-triad-assessments/README.md

 - Added "History and Background" section
 - Implemented a new cyberpunk-inspired color scheme
 - Enhanced UI with a more modern and sleek appearance
+- Enhanced "History and Background" section with detailed historical analysis and context for the Dark Triad concept

 ## Usage